 Q: Do I Need a Referral?

-A: If you are unsure whether you or your child requires Speech Pathology or Occupational Therapy, feel free to send us an email or call us.
+If you are unsure whether you or your child requires Speech Pathology or Occupational Therapy, feel free to send us an email or call us.
 A therapist will be able to speak to you about your concerns and advise you whether an Initial Assessment would be appropriate.

-Sydney SPOT accepts referrals from:
+SPOT Therapy Hub accepts referrals from:

 Q: Can I Obtain a Report?